Build Your Artisan Reputation With Luxury Metals | Architectural Metals

 Those are just the most common uses.
 You’re the artist - make the material fit your vision.

 Red metals are hardy and durable - just ask the cathedrals whose copper roofs have stood strong for centuries.
-They’re a fantastic addition for both inner and outer architectural design.
+They’re a fantastic addition to both inner and outer architectural design.

 Red metals offer an additional gift to their hosts: when used uncoated in exterior applications, they metamorphose into a rainbow of patina, usually browns and bright greens.
 Depending on the environment, they can shift into an array of potential colors, including